 For decades the Super Bowl has retained the crown of being adland’s show-stopping moment.
 That’s unlikely to change for now, and Eurovision might not be to every brand’s taste.
 It probably caters more for brands with some personality than those without.

 But the combination of Eurovision being a global event, with its huge swathes of differing demographics to connect with, and in an environment that offers both purpose-driven and tactical planning, this can be a bigger opportunity than the Super Bowl.
 As this year’s UK entry Michael Rice sang, it’s bigger than us.

-This article first appeared on More About Advertising on 21/05/19.
+This article was originally published on More About Advertising.